Camberwell High School: House system

-Similar to most Australian school, Camberwell High School has its own house system.
-The names of the houses reflect World War II and the time the school was built.
+Similar to most Australian schools, Camberwell High School has its own house system.
+The names of the houses are named for World War II Generals, army officers, and Political Leaders: reflecting the time at school was built.

 Camberwell High Ex-Students Society

 Camberwell High has an integral ex-students society also known as "C.H.E.S.S", a collective of ex-students who support the current students through mentorship, awards and financial support.
 The ex-students society hosts several events throughout the year to connect current and ex-students along with teachers and principals current and previous.

 Films and television

 Knowing, a 2009 movie featuring Nicolas Cage, was filmed at Camberwell High School which was converted into the set for William Dawes Elementary, Lexington, Massachusetts circa 1959.

 Former principal Elida Brereton has appeared in the Australian television comedy series Summer Heights High playing the beleaguered principal Mrs Murray.

 The Australian television series The Worst Year Of My Life - Again! was filmed at Camberwell High School in 2013.

 In early 2016, the Australian film Emo the Musical was filmed at Camberwell High School.

 The Australian TV series The Sullivans used several locations in the local area for external shots of the residences, shops, parks and schools of the main characters, which included the grounds of Camberwell High School.

 The Australian TV series Prank Patrol used the school grounds to film the episode "Internet Crash".